OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=SRP141175

 Using the NCBI website is far form intuitive, so don't get discouraged.
-Even I will frequenlt scratch my head why the site just sent me in circles !
-Be pateint, and you'll find what you need.
+Even I will frequently scratch my head why the site just sent me in circles !
+Be patient, and you'll find what you need.

 In order to download data, you will need to use fastq-dump: https://ncbi.github.io/sra-tools/fastq-dump.html